AutomaApp/documentation/docs/api-reference/data-columns.md

 # Data Columns

 Data columns are used to store scraped data from a website.
 Data columns are similar to a table in a spreadsheet.
 But in the data columns, every column is a strict type of data.
-When you add a column, you must define the ["data type"](https://en.wikipedia.org/wiki/Data_type).

 For example, this data column has three columns (`name`, `price`, and `url`) with two rows of data.